xamarin/WebSharp/README.md

   surfaced to Chromium plugins to C# code.
 * `Xamarin.W3C.dll` API bindings that will provide access to the browser APIs, built on top of `Xamarin.PepperSharp.dll`
+* `System.Windows.Browser` this API surfaces the DOM tree to C# as a strongly typed set of objects.
+An MIT licensed implementation of this is part of [Moonlight](https://github.com/mono/moon/tree/master/class/System.Windows.Browser) that could be refactored.

 For the `Xamarin.W3C` APIs, we intend to use the TypeScript type definitions to generate a strongly typed .NET API.